 3. Carpet Seating

-Yes, I am that teacher that assigns spots on the carpet.
-I intentionally assign seats at their desks to facilitate cooperative learning, so why not do the same on the carpet?
+Yes, I was that teacher that assigns spots on the carpet.
+I intentionally assigned seats at their desks to facilitate cooperative learning, so why not do the same on the carpet?

 H- Help (how students signal to you that they need help

 A- Activity (what the students are doing

 M- Movement (can they go to the bathroom, get water?
 Where should they be sitting)